Our Five Days In Myrtle Beach, South Carolina

 River City Cafe

 We started our day with lunch at River City Cafe’s Barefoot Landing location.
 We had some killer burgers and enjoyed sitting outside on the patio.
 If you are a sweet tea drinker, River City Cafe’s is awesome!
+So far our five days in Myrtle Beach is sounding pretty tasty, right?

 Read about our lunch here.